What if schools consistently failed to teach the most important lesson?

 EVERFI Can Help Incorporate Resources Into Your Classroom

+EVERFI offers a number of instructional resources as part of its Financial Literacy Collection that you can embed into your classrooms.
+These free, research-based, standards-aligned courses are aligned with Jump$tart National Standards in K-12 Personal Finance and come with the prestigious ISTE seal.
 As Diana Pate, HS teacher from Rockwell, TX, said, “Financial literacy is important for students because it helps them learn how to manage their money effectively and helps them learn to plan for financial hardships and real life.
-Financial literacy is a necessary life skill that I wish I would have learned in school.
-With EVERFI in your corner, teaching teens financial responsibility has never been easier!
+Financial literacy is a necessary life skill that I wish I had learned in school.
+With EVERFI in your corner, teaching teens financial responsibility has never been easier!”

 —————————–